 - Citi Premier Card – direct with airlines, Citi Travel only.

 It’s possible in some cases that an online travel agency may count in your favor.
 But typically, especially with all the recent airline schedule changes and cancellations, it’s best to book directly with the airline.
-Perhaps the only exception would be with the no annual fee Chase Freedom Unlimited or Freedom Flex, where booking with Chase Travel gives you 5X.

 Breaking It Down: Best Credit Cards To Book Flights